apache/apisix/docs/en/latest/FAQ.md

 ## How to set up high available Apache APISIX clusters?

-The high availability of APISIX can be divided into two parts:
+The high availability of Apache APISIX can be divided into two parts:

 1. The data plane of Apache APISIX is stateless and can be elastically scaled at will.
 Just add a layer of LB in front.